csessig86/gadatabases/readme.md

 #GADatabases
+[VIEW LIVE](https://gadatabases.herokuapp.com/)

 This app allows us to easily upload CSV files and turn them into searchable tables.

-[VIEW LIVE](https://gadatabases.herokuapp.com/)

 You need to run the app locally to upload a spreadsheet and create a new record in the database.
-You can then upload it to Heroku (see "Deploy AND dump the local DB to the Heroku DB").
+You can then upload it to Heroku (see "Deploying").

 On the web, you can edit datasets, replace a dataset and view the searchable tables.